penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 - Can read menu_items but cannot modify them

 ### Custom Restricted Function
--An Admin-only Function has been employed that allows Admin(s) to generate daily sales reports in KES (Kenyan Shillings).
+An Admin-only Function has been employed that allows Admin(s) to generate daily sales reports in KES (Kenyan Shillings).

 -This function is protected by Row Level Security and only accessible to users with the 'admin' role.

 ```sql